 Where and How to Find American Woodcock Habitat Throughout the Country

 The American woodcock shares a lot of its range and prime habitat with the ruffed grouse.
 Where they occur, they are two of the most popular upland game birds.
-But there are some differences between their habitats that are worth mentioning if you want to key in specifically on them.
+But there are some differences between their habitats that are worth mentioning if you want to key in specifically on them inside an healthy forest system.
 For this guide, we will identify the basic habitat types that the woodcock prefers to use across its range.
 Then we’ll look at habitat preferences regionally for more specific details.